garrett-sutton/garrett-sutton.github.io/_drafts/copper.md

 We went to Copper Mountain on a Saturday in March 2023 as part of a big family/friend ski trip.
 This was day 3 of our trip.
-Though a lot of fun (because by default, skiing just is), Copper was probably my least favorite day of our trip.
+Though a lot of fun (because by default, skiing just is), I feel like some of our tactics around the day leave me with more to be desired.

 ### The would I go back?
 Describe if I'd want to go back and why?